Frequently Asked Questions

 May a student return to face to face instruction?

-Students enrolled in the Online Academy are committing for one (1) semester for 6-12 grade students; K-5 students must commit for half of the school year.
+Students enrolled in the Online Academy are committing for one (1) semester for K-12 grade students.

 Will there be programming for gifted students or honors/AP courses?